MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/processor-performance.md

 ## Virtual NUMA

-To enable virtualizing large scale-up workloads, Hyper-V in Windows Server 2016 expanded VM scale limits.
+Hyper-V in Windows Server 2016 expanded VM scale limits to enable virtualizing large scale-up workloads.
 You can assign a single VM with up to 240 virtual processors and 12 TB of memory.
 When you create such large VMs, memory from multiple NUMA nodes on the host system are typically used.
 In that type of VM configuration, if you don't allocate virtual processors and memory from the same NUMA node, workloads might have poor performance.
 Performance is negatively affected because workloads can't take advantage of the NUMA optimizations.

 In Windows Server 2016, Hyper-V presents a Virtual NUMA topology to VMs.
 By default, this Virtual NUMA topology is optimized to match the NUMA topology of the underlying host computer.
 Exposing a Virtual NUMA topology into a VM lets the guest operating system, and any NUMA-aware applications running within it, take advantage of the NUMA performance optimizations, just as they would when running on a physical computer.